Distinguished Alumni Award

 Bachelor’s Degree – UW Oshkosh

-When Oscar began attending UW-Fond du Lac part time in 1969, he was 30 years old, was married with three children and was working full time at Giddings & Lewis.
+When Oscar began attending the Fond du Lac campus part time in 1969, he was 30 years old, was married with three children and was working full time at Giddings & Lewis.
 He went on to graduate from UW Oshkosh with a degree in accounting and then earned his CPA license.

 Oscar began working at St. Agnes Hospital in 1974 and retired as the hospital’s controller in 1998.
 He has an impressive record of leadership in many community organizations including ASTOP, Blandine House, Noon Kiwanis, FDL Area Children’s Chorale, Loaves and Fishes and the Boy Scouts.